wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 ### Resources ###

-In the resources node, you can see that 4 top-level resources are defined, including a SQL Server instance, an App Service plan, and two web sites.
+In the resources node, you can see that 4 top-level resources are defined, including a SQL Server instance, an App Service plan, and two web apps.

 #### App Service plan ####